kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 We've managed to define so many dynamic properties that there is little concrete to build upon or reason about.

 The transport needs to have clearly defined properties.
-A developer should be able to understand the properties of an "object" without caveats or undefined behavior, and it should not change based on the application.
+A developer should be able to understand the properties of a "group" without caveats or undefined behavior, and it should not change based on the application.

 ### Non-Reference Frames
 While not explicitly stated, the complexity in MoqTransport stems almost entirely from a single use-case: the ability to drop individual non-reference frames.